 Safety is one of the most important factors to me as a solo female traveller, and I can honestly say that I felt incredibly safe walking around the streets of Porto, Lisbon, and Faro both day and night.
-Of course, this probably isn’t a big surprise after Portugal was ranked as the third safest country in the world in the Global Peace Index.
+Of course, this probably isn’t a big surprise; Portugal is often ranked as one of the safest countries in the world.

 I was never harassed or cat-called by any men, I didn’t feel intimidated walking alone, and locals were quick to offer me tips or help when needed.

 Funny example: One night in Bairro Alto, the party district of Lisbon, I was approached by a man offering me drugs.
 I politely declined with a ‘no thank you’ and he wished me a good night and that he hoped I enjoyed stay in Portugal.
 How’s that for friendly?

 While it’s not on par with Thailand or Vietnam, Portugal is pretty affordable when it comes to travelling in Western Europe; even in the Azores, like the beautiful island of Sao Miguel.
 Meals can be found for under 10 euro at cheap/mid-range restaurants (though be careful, any bread or olives etc. put on the table in front of you also come with a charge, so don’t accept or eat them unless you’re willing to pay.)

 Even if you choose not to stay in a hotel, you can find reasonably priced private rooms around Portugal.
 Especially if you are outside of the main cities and/or travel outside of the high summer season.
 Public transportation is cheapest if you use a rechargeable card, especially in Lisbon when the historic trams cost significantly more than the metro or other city trams.

 Perhaps of most interest to many travellers, alcohol is incredibly cheap.
 Especially when it comes to Portuguese wine.
 You can buy a good bottle of wine for about 4 euros.
-Oh, and as for the famous pastel de nata, or Portuguese egg tarts, those will only put you back about 1 -1.50 euro depending on the bakery.
+Oh, and as for the famous pastel de nata, or Portuguese egg tarts, those will only put you back a couple of euro.
 Do yourself a favour and try as many as possible.